osohq/sqlalchemy-oso-cloud/README.md

   Let your other services own things like user roles and entitlements.
 We’ll stitch anything relevant into queries over your SQLAlchemy data, with no need to sync.
-- Pair with other extensions like `pgvector` to build powerful RAG search over private data.
+- Pair with other extensions like `pgvector` to build powerful, secure RAG search over private data.
 - First-class SQLAlchemy support for unparalleled ergonomics.

 ## Install